 - 3. The Government's long-awaited Levelling Up White Paper was published on 2 February 2022.
 The LGA published a briefing note and full press release in response to the Government's ambition to pursue 12 national missions and proposals relating to a new devolution framework, a plan to streamline growth funding, a new independent data body and the establishment of a new levelling up advisory council. - 4.
-Following the announcement of a Levelling Up and Regeneration Bill in the Queen's Speech, on 10 May, the LGA issued a response emphasising that levelling up will only be achieved if councils have the powers and funding they need to address interregional and intraregional inequalities, tackle deprivation, and make communities attractive places to live, work and visit.
+Following the announcement of a Levelling Up and Regeneration Bill in the Queen's Speech, the LGA on 10 May, the LGA issued a response emphasising that levelling up will only be achieved if councils have the powers and funding, they need to address interregional and intraregional inequalities, tackle deprivation, and make communities attractive places to live, work and visit.
 We will be working with parliamentarians and the Department for Levelling Up, Housing and Communities to shape and amend this legislation to ensure it helps councils level up and delivers greater devolution. - 5.
-The Board, with the City Regions Board launched an inquiry into how the Government's levelling up agenda might better strengthen local communities.
-The Levelling Up Locally Inquiry looks beyond the Levelling Up White Paper to investigate the role of local leadership in shaping a recovery that works for all. - 6.
+The Board, along with the People and Places Board, launched an inquiry into how the Government's levelling up agenda might better strengthen local communities.
+The Levelling Up Locally Inquiry is part of the Board's work around levelling up and looks beyond the Levelling Up White Paper to investigate the role of local leadership in shaping a recovery that works for all. - 6.
 The Board agreed to an independent steering group helping to shape the inquiry's development including its evidence gathering; making contributions drawing on their own experience and expertise; and formulating a set of recommendations based around each of the themes.
-The steering group is co-chaired by Cllr Bentley and Mayor Rees and comprises members from business, academia, think tanks, community groups and government organisations. - 7.
-As part of the inquiry, four roundtables are being held on: funding and alignment, leadership, productivity and prosperity, and place and identity.
-To date, two of the four roundtables have taken place.
-A final set of recommendations will be published in the Autumn.
+The steering group is co-chaired by Mayor Rees and Cllr Bentley of the People and Places Board and comprises of members from business, academia, think tanks, community groups and government organisations.